-Over 1,800 new and existing Takeda suppliers passed through our global due diligence process during fiscal year 2019 and a further 1,300 suppliers underwent enhanced evaluation of their sustainability performance (including modern slavery) through the digital Ecovadis platform.
+Over 12,880 new and existing Takeda suppliers passed through our global due diligence process during Fiscal Year 2020 and a further 82 suppliers underwent enhanced evaluation of their sustainability performance (including modern slavery) through the digital Ecovadis platform.
 Takeda's uses Ecovadis to monitor environmental, ethical and human rights practices (including modern slavery) of suppliers remotely and on a continuous basis.
+During the year, Takeda continued to support the Responsible Health Initiative, in collaboration with Ecovadis and other leading healthcare companies to improve sustainability standards across the industry.
+The collaborative consortium aims to provide more visibility across the collective supply chain, increasing transparency.

 Additionally, Takeda is a member of the Pharmaceutical Supply Chain Initiative (PSCI), a group of pharmaceutical and healthcare companies who share a vision of better social, environmental and economic outcomes in the communities where we buy.
 Takeda has representation on the PSCI human rights and labour supplier capability team and leverages the PSCI audit guidance to guide our supplier on-site assessment.
-Within the fiscal year 2019, Takeda conducted 19 onsite assessments to evaluate suppliers against the expectations laid out within our Supplier Code of Conduct, including modern slavery.
+Within the Fiscal Year 2020, Takeda conducted 5 onsite assessments to evaluate suppliers against the expectations laid out within our Supplier Code of Conduct, including modern slavery risk.

 Also, in collaboration with the PSCI and member companies, Takeda supported the delivery of two supplier capability building workshops in India and China.
-The workshops focused on understanding and mitigating the potential risk of Modern Slavery in the recruitment of migrant, contract labor within the direct material supply chain.
-Through the end of fiscal year 2019, Takeda will collaborate with PSCI members to further build upon these workshops and develop guidance for suppliers to address the risk.
+The workshops focused on understanding and mitigating the potential risk of modern slavery in the recruitment of migrant, contract labor within the direct material supply chain.
+Through the end of Fiscal Year 2020, Takeda collaborated with PSCI members to build upon these workshops and develop guidance for members to address pending legislative and regulatory changes that address modern slavery risks.